Pepper, Ausilio Thin Skin Italian

 - Heritage Farm Collection Variety in 2017

-This Italian family heirloom pepper was donated to Seed Savers Exchange in 2015 by Chad and Michelle Ogle-Riccelli of Des Moines, Iowa.
+This Italian family heirloom pepper was donated to Seed Savers Exchange in 2015 by Chad and Michele Ogle-Riccelli of Des Moines, Iowa.
 Chad's great-grandparents, Giovanni "John" Ausilio and Rachel P. Scarcello, immigrated from Italy in the early 1900s.
 Their daughter Theresa continues to grow the pepper, which today is at the center of the family's culinary traditions.
 It is used for drying, frying, stuffing, canning and making sardas (savory rolls flavored with dried peppers and sardines).

 When asked why the family chose to preserve this pepper and save seeds form year to year, Chad says, "As Grandma (Theresa Ausilio Riccelli) would tell you, they are her family seeds.
 Something that special, you love and pass on for generations to come...These peppers are part of our heritage."